Last Updated: November 2022

-Personal Information that we collect when you do business with Forcepoint: We may collect and process Customer, Vendor or Business Partner Data when you conduct business with Forcepoint on behalf of a Customer or prospective customer, or as, or on behalf of, a vendor, supplier, consultant, professional adviser or other third party.
-"Customer, Vendor or Business Partner Data" means information relating to an identified or identifiable natural person that Forcepoint receives on behalf of a customer or prospective customer, or from or on behalf of a vendor, supplier, consultant, professional adviser or any other third parties that do business with Forcepoint, whether or not such natural person is also a Website user.
-Examples of Customer Vendor or Business Partner Data include:
+Personal Data we collect when you do business with Forcepoint: We may collect and process customer, vendor or business partner (Partner) Personal Data for Partners that conduct business with Forcepoint for themselves or on behalf of a customer, vendor, supplier, consultant, professional adviser or other third party.
+Partner Personal Data may be collected by Forcepoint whether or not such natural person is also a Website user.
+Examples of Partner Personal Data include:

-- Business contact information (such as job title, responsibilities, department and name of organization);
+- Business job title, responsibilities, department and organization;

-- Financial information (such as financial account information) if needed to take payment or fulfill contractual obligations or for related purposes;
+- Financial information if needed to take payment or fulfill contractual obligations or for related purposes;

-- Information necessary to evaluate Forcepoint's performance and that of Business Partners; and
+- Information necessary to evaluate Forcepoint's and business partners’ or vendors’ performance; and

 - If you also hold an online Forcepoint account, we add any purchase information we collect, including details of the purchase and your business address, to your online account information.

-Personal Information that we collect when you apply online for employment: You may submit personal information through use of our website to be considered for employment at Forcepoint.
-Such information includes your name, your address, your phone number, your email address, job preferences, experience, desired salary, relocation preferences, work authorization, security clearance, education, job skills and other information contained on your resume or curriculum vitae (CV).
-Forcepoint uses such information solely for consideration of your candidacy for employment, to communicate with you and to generate related correspondence, including offer letters and employment agreements.
-Such information may also be used, subject to applicable local laws, to conduct necessary background checks for compliance and other employment related purposes.
-Your submission of personal information or a resume through our website constitutes your consent to the collection, storage and use of that information, including in the United States, as described above.
+Personal Data that we collect when you apply online for employment: You may submit Personal Data through our Website to be considered for Forcepoint employment.
+Such data includes your name, your address, your phone number, your email address, job preferences, experience, desired salary, relocation preferences, work authorization, security clearance, education, job skills and other information contained on your resume or curriculum vitae.
+Forcepoint uses such data solely for consideration of your candidacy for employment, to communicate with you and to generate related correspondence, including offer letters and employment agreements.
+Such data may also be used, subject to applicable local laws, to conduct necessary background checks for compliance and other employment related purposes.
+Finally, Forcepoint retains such data as legally permitted, such as when necessary to address your employment interest or otherwise process your application.

 - Communication information: email metadata, including email addresses of sender and recipient, sender email in SMTP transaction and email subject.